Exawind/amr-wind/docs/sphinx/user/inputs_Boundary_conditions.rst

   wave_mosd.amplitude = 0.05
   wave_mosd.wavenumber = 4
   wave_mosd.frequency = 0.8

+NOTE: This wall model is only aplicable for the lower boundary ``zlo.type``.
+Also, it is set for only monochromatic waves.

 Currently, the dynamic wall model is only available for ``incflo.physics = ChannelFlow``.
 The work to integrate this condition with the ABL class is under progress.
 See the ``channel_mosd`` test for an example that uses the dynamic wall model.